infinitetoken/Barcodes/README.md

 The output path can be left empty and the rendered output will be returned as a string.

 By default Barcodes uses the PDF renderer.
-To use the ASCII renderer you would do the following:
+To use a different renderer do the following:

-    Barcodes.render('Codabar', '/path/to/output.pdf', {:data => '12345'}, Barcodes::Renderer::Ascii)

-You could also do this:

     barcode = Barcodes.create('Postnet', {:data => '44555'})